reznikmm/protobuf/docs/generated_code.md

    Foo : Bar := BAR_VALUE;
 end record;
 ```

+Note: enumeration parsing procedure uses Ada.Unchecked_Convention, so
+read value could be invalid when `enum` definition changed and new literals
+are added.
+To detect such situation you can check the component value
+with `X.Foo'Valid` attribute before using.

 ### Singular Embedded Message Fields
 Given the message type `Bar`, for any of these field definitions: